 Multiplication and division facts up to 12

 For 4th and 5th grade students, multiplication and division facts have been practiced for years.
-It’s extremely important for your student to have a quick and automatic recall of these facts because calculators are not allowed while taking the lower level ISEE.
-All computations must be done quickly whether on paper or mentally.
+However, many students at this level still lack full fluency.
+Quick and automatic recall of these facts is crucial, as calculators are not permitted on the lower-level ISEE.
+All computations must be performed quickly, either mentally or on paper.

 While doing homework and taking tests, students may develop various strategies to retrieve or recreate these facts.
 During the ISEE mathematics achievement and quantitative reasoning sections, students only have approximately 1 minute per question.